-Stress, EKG and Auscultation for Echo • 3 Cr.
+DUTEC 200 Stress, EKG and Auscultation for Echo • 4 Cr.

-This course covers cardiac anatomy and physiology with particular attention to cardiac electrical activity and the interpretation of electrocardiograms.
+This course covers cardiac electrical activity and the interpretation of electrocardiograms.
 The student echocardiographer develops skill in recognizing normal sinus rhythm versus atypical cardiac rhythms.
 Students learn to interpret common cardiac dysrhythmias, including sinus, atrial, junctional, and ventricular, and integrate this skill into the daily practice of echocardiography.
+The students will know the stress echo lab procedures including monitoring the patient.
+Students will learn to perform auscultation of the heart and lungs.
 Prerequisite: Acceptance into program, completion of DUTEC 155.

 After completing this class, students should be able to:

 - Perform 12 lead EKG on a patient at rest and at exercise/pharmaceutical stress